IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the PhenotypeTerm collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate PhenotypeTerm items.
+Collection endpoint that accepts various query parameters to filter and sort PhenotypeTerm items.
 Supports filtering on fields within PhenotypeTerm items.

 ### Example